Exploring solar wind discontinuity properties in the inner and outer heliosphere

 Current Gaps in Understanding

 Previous observations of solar wind discontinuities in the outer heliosphere were rarely in conjunction with measurements closer to the Sun.
-Thus it is presently unclear whether their frequency and properties are the result of solar variability or due to the natural evolution of the discontinuities during their propagation and interaction with the ambient solar wind.
+Thus it is presently unclear whether the observed changes in their frequency and properties are due to variations in the solar plasma state resulting from solar variability, such as the solar magnetic activity cycle, or whether these changes are a natural outcome of the discontinuities’ propagation and interaction with the ambient solar wind.

-Regular and long-lasting Juno (2011-2016) and PSP (2019-now) observations together with almost permanent near-Earth solar wind monitoring provide a unique opportunity to examine the discontinuity characteristics at two radial distances simultaneously in the context of both the inner and in the outer heliosphere over an large radial distance range (\(\sim 0.1\) AU - \(\sim 5\) AU).
-We will determine the discontinuity occurrence rates and properties for various radial distances and compare these results with the prediction of the adiabatic expansion model, to understand if discontinuity formation or destruction dominate the statistics of discontinuities far away from the solar wind acceleration region.
+Regular and long-lasting Juno (2011-2016) and PSP (2019-now) observations, together with almost permanent near-Earth solar wind monitoring, provide a unique opportunity to examine the discontinuity characteristics at two radial distances simultaneously in the context of both the inner and the outer heliosphere over a large radial distance range (\(\sim 0.1\) AU - \(\sim 5\) AU).
+We will determine the discontinuity occurrence rates and properties for various radial distances and compare these results with the prediction of the adiabatic expansion model to understand if discontinuity formation or destruction dominates the statistics of discontinuities far away from the solar wind acceleration region.

 This research seeks to address these gaps by leveraging recent advancements in observational capabilities and numerical modeling to provide a comprehensive examination of solar wind discontinuities.